PFAWL Board of Directors 2022 - 2023

 Whitney is a native and life-long Floridian.
 In 2009, she earned her Bachelor of Arts degree in English at the University of Florida, cum laude.
 In 2012, she obtained her law degree from the Florida State University College of Law, with honors, and was admitted to The Florida Bar.

 After law school, Whitney relocated to St. Petersburg.
-Wanting to focus her career on public service, she served for six years as a staff attorney in the Office of Court Counsel for the Sixth Judicial Circuit, followed by a three year tenure as an Assistant State Attorney in the Sixth Circuit where she specialized in postconviction litigation.
-Whitney currently practices local government law with the Hillsborough County Attorney’s Office, where she focuses on local regulation.
+Wanting to focus her career on public service, she served for six years as a staff attorney in the Office of Court Counsel for the Sixth Judicial Circuit, followed by a three year tenure as an Assistant State Attorney in the Sixth Judicial Circuit where she specialized in postconviction litigation.
+Whitney currently practices local government law with the HIllsborough County Attorney’s Office, where she focuses on local regulation.

-In addition to PFAWL, Whitney has served on the board of the Junior League of St. Petersburg and currently serves on the League’s nominating committee.
+In addition to PFAWL, Whitney has served ont eh board of the Junior League of St. Petersburg.
 She also volunteers with Lawyers for Literacy and Big Brothers Big Sisters of Tampa Bay’s school-to-work mentorship program.
+In her free time, Whitney enjoys yoga, trying out new restaurants, and traveling with her husband Henry and son Jude.

 Elise Winters